philipwoods/short-guides/intro-to-github.md

 Because of its common usage in scientific computing, all example commands provided in this guide assume a UNIX-based operating system such as Linux or MacOS.

+If you have questions about any of this information and the documentation above isn't clear, feel free to ask me (Philip) for help.

 ## The basics

 ### What is Git?